EEXCESS/vis-facetscape/README.md

 ## References
 Seifert, C.; Jurgovsky, J. & Granitzer, M. FacetScape: A Visualization for Exploring the Search Space Proc.
 International Conference on Information Visualization (IV), 2014, to appear
+(use tag "iv2014" to get the version used in the publication)